Interpretable Machine Learning for Predicting Startup Funding, Patenting, and Exits: Research Methodology

 \paragraph{Model development and selection (Box~3).}

 For each dependent variable and each imbalance variant from Box~2, models were trained on the \emph{development} period using the persisted feature list for column alignment.
 Infinities were set to \texttt{NaN}, and any residual missingness was filled with development-fitted medians.
 Class weights or SMOTE-NC were applied only during development, and evaluation splits were never resampled or reweighted.
 Model selection prioritized PR-AUC as the primary criterion, with AUROC as a tiebreaker.
 Brier score and precision@K ($K\in{30,100,500}$) were also reported to quantify ranking usefulness.
 Evaluation was strictly out of time, with the \emph{final} window used for 12-month funding and the \emph{holdout} window used for 24-month patent growth and 36-month exits.
+The imbalance treatments follow established procedures for rare-event prediction.
+SMOTE and its variants are widely used to improve discrimination in settings with infrequent positive outcomes \citep{Chawla2002JAIR}, while inverse-prevalence weighting addresses small-sample bias in logistic-type models known to under-represent rare classes \citep{KingZeng2001PA}.
+These approaches are therefore suitable for sparse outcomes such as exits and near-term funding events.

 \paragraph{Model analysis (Box~4).}

 Interpretability and reliability were computed on the \emph{evaluable out-of-time split} (final or holdout, as applicable).
 Where feasible, \emph{TreeSHAP} was computed on the winning tree model using capped samples (and optional forest thinning) to obtain global importance (mean $|\text{SHAP}|$) and dependence plots.
 If TreeSHAP was infeasible due to memory or runtime, \emph{permutation importance} scored by average precision was used; for logistic baselines, coefficient magnitudes were reported.
 Each importance figure and table states the exact method used.
 Calibration was assessed with quantile-binned reliability curves and the \emph{Brier score}.
 Where curves showed optimism, it was noted that post hoc isotonic scaling can improve probability calibration without affecting ranking.